Avonex (Interferon Beta-1A)

 What If You Miss a Dose?

-If it’s less than 2 days before your next scheduled injection, skip the missed dose and take your next injection as planned.
-If it’s more than 2 days, take it as soon as you remember, then resume your regular weekly schedule.
-It’s important not to miss injections as this can affect your treatment success.
+If you miss a dose and it's less than 2 days until your next scheduled injection, skip the missed dose.
+Otherwise, take it as soon as you remember and return to your regular schedule.
+Do not double your dose.

 Side Effects